icebox246/pocketTalk-esp32/README.md

 2. In any modern web browser go to 192.168.4.1

-3. Fill out your information at the bottom of the page and send your images by typing them into the messagebox and pressing `ENTER` or "SEND" button
+3. Fill out your information at the bottom of the page and send your messages by typing them into the messagebox and pressing `ENTER` or "SEND" button

 ## Have fun chatting!